-Ed West also did a science Lesson on pollutants to show how little is needed to contaminate the water.
+Before teaching this lesson, Ed West taught a lesson in which students reviewed what they knew about the components of a food chain.
+He followed this lesson with investigations of "real" food chains in various ecosystems and had students compare the various pyramids.
 He now felt that students had science background on which he could build to help them narrow their topic and refine their questions in Lesson 3.